IDCI-Consulting/TaskBundle/README.md

 ### Glossary

-* An "extract_rule" refers to a symfony service that will get an array of data, and will create a task for each item of this array.
+* An "extract_rule" refers to a symfony service that will retrieve an array of data, and will create a task for each item of this array.
 * An "action" is a service doing any work you want.
 It can be triggered by other previous actions in a definable and predictable order, or can be the entrypoint of a worflow.
 * A "workflow" refers to the way actions are linked together.
 You can use conditions depending of the results of previous actions to trigger an action or another.
 * A "task" refers to multiple actions linked together for one extracted data.